thegworld/gtx-browser/docs/ui/android/overview.md

 ## Widgets

-The Chromium code base contains a number of wrappers around Android classes (to smooth over bugs or save on binary size) and many UI widgets that provide Chrome-specific behavior and/or styling.
+The GTx Browser code base contains a number of wrappers around Android classes (to smooth over bugs or save on binary size) and many UI widgets that provide Chrome-specific behavior and/or styling.

 These can be found in [//components/browser_ui/widget/android/](/components/browser_ui/widget/android/), [//ui/android/](/ui/android/), and [//chrome/android/java/src/org/chromium/chrome/browser/widget/](/chrome/android/java/src/org/chromium/chrome/browser/widget/).
 There is an ongoing effort to consolidate all widgets in //components/browser_ui/widget/android.